Quantum Machine Learning with Classiq

 Using QSVM Primitive

-To understand how to use it and explore it further, check the following example: QSVM with Classiq
+To understand how to use it and explore it further, examine this example: QSVM with Classiq.